bagdenaj/wishingwellbot/README.md

 This is my first bot or programm for that matter.
 So if you like it, don't like it, have suggestions feel free to contact me.

 wishingwellbot@posteo.de

-If you want to support me, you can do that here: https://www.buymeacoffee.com/bagdenaj